Table of Contents

 A Simple React Example: See How It Works

-Sometimes, it is simpler to learn React through examples.
-Picture a tiny web page that displays a message and modifies it when you press a button.
+Sometimes it is easier to learn React with examples.
+Imagine a small web page that displays a message and changes it when you press a button.

 In this example: